M0XEL/RSA/README.md

-# Snake-CPP
+# RSA
-Just a simple Snake Game programmed in C++!
+This simple RSA-Algorithm uses random generated numbers instead of prime numbers for simplicity.